haleydek/haleydek.github.io/_posts/2019-12-15-do_you_even_hoist.markdown

 In JavaScript, you have the ability to call a function, or use a variable, before it’s declared.
 This concept is called **hoisting**, and it sounds like magic, right?
 Well, maybe at first, but understanding how JavaScript code is executed will help to demystify this concept.

 When JavaScript code is run, there are two phases that occur in relation to hoisting.
 In the first phase, variable and function declarations are saved in memory.
 At this point, declared variables are considered either uninitialized or undefined.
-In the second phase, variables are assigned values, and code is executed.
+In the second phase, variables are initialized, or in other words, assigned values, and code is executed.
 Hoisting is possible because variables and functions are given references in memory *before* code is executed in the second phase.

 Functions and variables each have their own nuances in regards to hoisting.
-It's important to understand these nuances and be mindful of them in order to utilize hoisting properly and avoid bugs.
+It's important to understand these nuances and be mindful of them in order to utilize hoisting effectively.

 ## Functions